s-mostafa-a/Luna16/README.md

 Their code (except for their model) was not readable to me at all, hence I have gone through [their paper](https://arxiv.org/abs/1711.08324).
 And it is normal for their repository not to be readable, because it is originally coded for a competition!
 So there is no blame on them. :)

+Their code can not be used without GPU.
 Also, another disadvantage of their code is that they use data pre-processing and augmentation at the training time, I have decoupled the preprocess and augmentation from training.

 I hope it helps researchers.